firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 - Use quality cells (Samsung 35E or vetted 21700s), fish paper on positive terminals, and proper insulation when gluing dense packs.[^pack-build]
 - Clamp the Wildman bag with pipe clamps or a cage so thieves can’t unzip and steal the pack mid-ride.[^security]
 - Keep documentation handy: Denis’ storefront hosts installation guides and expects ticket submissions with order IDs for manual payment reconciliation.[^support]
+- Skip LiFePO₄-specific BMS boards when you are building li-ion packs—the voltage windows do not align, so protections misfire and cells go unprotected.[^lifepo4-bms]

 ## Troubleshooting Quick Reference
 | Symptom | Likely Cause | Corrective Actions |